regijs/quiz-generator/README.md

 [https://regijs.github.io](https://regijs.github.io)

-Template written in Python to generate hundred of questions  depending of parameters for Moodle quiz.
+Template written in Python to generate hundred of questions with feedback depending of parameters for Moodle quiz.

 Files: